 Brands in Motion: Ethical Leadership in a World on the Move

-WE Communications Blog: CEO Melissa Waggener Zorkin, WE Communications Blog: Brands in Motion
+WE Communications Blog: CEO blog: Melissa Waggener Zorkin, WE Communications Blog: Brands in Motion

 What does bold leadership look like in an industry that’s trying to balance envelope-pushing innovation with care for its customers?

 It’s a perennial question, of course — but this past year, it’s seemed more pressing than usual.
 As the EU’s General Data Protection Regulations changed the way businesses communicate with their customers in Europe and beyond; as Cambridge Analytica exploited data on some 50 million Facebook users; and as Google, YouTube and Twitter struggled (and continue to struggle) with content moderation, the conversation around technology and responsibility has grown sharper and more urgent.

 It’s not just about what tech brands can do anymore.
 It’s about what they SHOULD do — to protect their users, to champion free speech while minimizing the harm toxic words can cause, and to create a better, more just society where information and communication tools are accessible to all.